stakater/stakater-docs/docs/content/sre/onboarding/application-onboarding.md

 # Add new application

-This guide covers the step by step guide to onboard a new project/application/microservice on SAAP.
+This guide covers the step-by-step guide to onboard a new project/application/microservice on SAAP.

 Changes required in application repository: